JUNO Sensitivity to Invisible Decay Modes of Neutrons: Background estimation

 \subsection{\NNinv analysis}

 To ensure the reliability of the results, we have developed two independent approaches to estimate the backgrounds for both \Ninv and $ n n \rightarrow inv$.
 In contrast with the approach described in Sec.~\ref{subsec:bkg_n} for \Ninv analysis, we employed a numerical calculation approach to estimate the background of $ n n \rightarrow inv$.
-For the Double+Single background, we first divide the 16.7 m fiducial volume into 4658 concentric shells, each with a volume of 1~m$^{3}$ due to the non-uniform radial distribution of external radioactivity, and assume the single events are uniformly distributed in each shell.
-Secondly, a spherical volume with a radius of 1.5 m is chosen around the delayed signal.
+For the Double+Single background, we first divide the fiducial sphere of radius 16.7 m into 4658 concentric shells of equal volume due to the non-uniform radial distribution of external radioactivity, and assume the single events are uniformly distributed in each shell.
+Secondly, due to the selection criteria of $\Delta R_{12} < 1.5$ m and $\Delta R_{23} < 1.5$ m, a spherical volume with a radius of 1.5 m is chosen around the delayed signal.
 For a prompt-delayed event in the $i^{th}$ shell, we can calculate the fraction $f_i^j$ of the volume of the $j^{th}$ shell inside this sphere to the total volume of this shell.
 Finally, we use the following formula to calculate the background rate of the Double+Single events:

 where $R^{i}_{\rm Double}$ is the prompt-delayed event rate in the $i^{th}$ shell after applying the selection criteria of $E_{1}$, $E_{2}$, $\Delta R_{12}$, $\Delta T_{12}$, the fiducial volume cut, and the muon veto strategy.
 Similarly, $R^{j}_{\rm Single}$ denotes the Single rate in the $j^{th}$ shell following the $3.0 \,{\rm MeV} < E_{3} < 16.0$~MeV selection. $P_{\Delta R_{13}}$ is the survival probability of backgrounds after the $\Delta R_{13}$ cut.